Advice About Federal Student Loans in Default

 How and Why Borrowers of Federal Student Loans Should Not Default, and How to Avoid Default.

-This article outlines what happens when a federal student loan goes into default status, how a borrower can avoid default, and the steps a borrower can take to remove him or herself from default status.
+This article outlines what happens when a federal student loan goes into default status, how borrowers can avoid default, and the steps borrowers can take to remove themselves from default status.

 Federal Student Loan in Default Status